microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/presence-clearpresence.md

 ms.prod: "cloud-communications"
 ---

-# Clear presence
+# Presence: clearPresence

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 > [!IMPORTANT]
-> Please refer to [Set presence - concept: presence sessions](presence-set.md#concept-presence-sessions) for the concept of presence sessions.
+> Please refer to [Presence: setPresence - concept: presence sessions](presence-setpresence.md#concept-presence-sessions) for the concept of presence sessions.

 The application can clear its presence session.
 If a user's only presence session (all sessions from Teams clients and applications adding together) gets cleared, the user's presence will change to `Offline/Offline`.